• Skip to primary navigation

 What is Overvoltage Protection (OVP)?

 Although a supply or converter is designed to produce a fixed DC-output voltage normally, an internal failure in the supply may cause this voltage to rise and possibly damage the load to which the supply is connected.
-This failure could be due to a short circuit in a wiring harness, the failure of a passive component, or failure of an active device such as a MOSFET.
+This failure could be due to a short circuit in a wiring harness, the failure of a passive component, or the failure of an active device such as a MOSFET.
 Regardless of the source, it is undoubtedly undesirable by itself, especially if it can also damage the load.
 OVP is a function that monitors the output versus an internal reference and short-circuits that output if the voltage rises above the threshold.

 Fig 2: This crowbar circuit operates from an 8-V supply and has its overvoltage protection set at 9.1 V (this can be changed by using a different Zener diode ZD1 to one with the preferred voltage; at 9.1 V, the Zener diode starts to conducts and causes a trigger signal to switch on the thyristor Q1 (note that the fuse is for protection against excessive current).

 There are two kinds of crowbars: one where the crowbar, once tripped, will only be reset if the power I tuned off; and one where it will reset itself once the output-voltage fault is cleared.
-The second one is useful when the condition which tripped the crowbar is due to some sort of transient rather than a hard failure in the supply.
+The second one is useful when the condition that tripped the crowbar is due to transient rather than a hard failure in the supply.
 While most supplies now come with a built-in crowbar, many vendors offer a small, separate crowbar circuit that can be added to an existing supply if needed.

 What is thermal overload protection?

 By its nature, any power supply generates heat because it is less than 100% efficient.
-Even an efficient supply generates a potentially troublesome amount: a 100-W supply that is 90% efficient still dissipates 10 W, which is very capable of warming up an enclosure.
+Even an efficient supply generates a potentially troublesome amount: a 100-W collection that is 90% efficient still dissipates 10 W, which is very capable of warming up an enclosure.
 For this reason, the supply must be designed with sufficient active cooling (such as a fan) or passive cooling (achieved by convection and conductive cooling).

 But what happens when the fan fails, the air-flow path is blocked, or another heat source is introduced into the enclosure?
 The supply may exceed its temperature rating, which severely shortens its life and may even cause immediate malfunction.
 The solution is a circuit within the supply that senses the temperature and puts the supply into a quiescent mode if it exceeds a preset limit.
 As with OVP, some thermal cutoffs automatically allow the supply to resume operation if the temperature drops, and others do not.
 Which approach is “better” depends on the nature of the application and usage cycle.